EriksKlotins/GScholar-2-Excel/README.md

 GScholar-2-Excel
 ================

-A piece of JS that exports Google Scholar results to Excel friendly format
+A piece of JS that exports Google Scholar results to Excel friendly format.

+Google Scholar has been used widely used search tool among researchers.
+While other tools, such as IEEEeXplore, Scopus, EngineeringVillage etc. provide an option to export search results, Google Scholar lack this functionality.
+This plugin adds the functionality to Google Scholar to export search results.

+Google Scholar is a recommended tool to perform snowball sampling  - an emerging method to perform systematic literature reviews and maps [1].
+Performing forward snowball (discovering papers that cite a particular paper) implies significant effort to move discovered papers from Google Scholar to a spreadsheet for further screening.
+The plugin is aimed to automate this step.

+[1] C. Wohlin, “Guidelines for Snowballing in Systematic Literature Studies and a Replication in Software Engineering,” in Evaluation and Assessment in Software Engineering, 2014.

+# Installation

 For Chrome users:
 -----------------